big-data-lab/K-Tree/environment.md

 layout: post
 ---

-The K-Tree clustering software prefers *NIX working environment, but it should also work on other platforms such as Windows.
+The K-tree software library has been written in C++.
+It has been tested on a *NIX working environment, but should also work on other platforms such as Windows.

 Hardware
 ========

-In order to have decent clustering performance in term of accuracy, we need to cluster a large enough data set to produce a "converged" tree.
-To maintain such a big dynamic tree with constant node splitting, it requires all raw data have to be resided in memory.
-Therefore, to classify satellite images that cover large areas, we need a computer with huge amount of memory.
-For those lucky ones, with the help of a supercomputer that have [1.6 petabytes of memory](http://arstechnica.com/information-technology/2012/06/with-16-petaflops-and-1-6m-cores-doe-supercomputer-is-worlds-fastest/), building a big-enough-for-everything tree seems to be possible, however, not all researchers and application developers have the luxury to access such a supercomputer or the less powerful ones.
-So we simply use generic available high performance workstations provided by the major computer manufacturers for all our experiments.

-Generally for big data clustering with K-tree, we recommend workstation with memory size no less than 256GB.
-With this size of memory, we would be able to build an in-memory K-tree for about 120 GeoTiff images with a resolution of 4000x4000 pixels each.
-As suggested by one of the computer manufacturers, a workstation with 2TB of memory should be available at the end of 2015.
+K-tree has been designed to operate on affordable off-the-shelf workstations that cost between $5k and $10K.
+It has been tested on a server with 256GB memory, which allows for the equivalent of 2 billion pixels to be clustered (120 GeoTiff images from the Landsat 5 and 7 archives at 1 x 1 degree/4000 x 4000 pixel resolution).

 Software
 ========

+- Compiling

+It is recommended to use GCC 4.8+ or equivalents to compile the K-tree source code.

 - Software dependencies